Today is the last day to vote in Anchorage's by-mail election. Here's what to know.

 Can I vote in person?

 Sort of.
 There are no neighborhood polling places.
 However, you can still take your ballot package to one of the three Anchorage Vote Centers and fill it out in a booth there.
-These centers will be staffed between March 27 and April 4.
+These centers are located and City Hall, the Loussac Library and Eagle River Town Center.
+They’ll be staffed between March 27 and April 4.
+On Election Day, April 4, they’re open from 7 a.m. until 8 p.m.

 The municipality switched from traditional, in-person elections to primarily vote-by-mail elections in 2018.
 The Anchorage Assembly made a series of policy decisions leading up to the switch beginning in 2015.